microsoft/mu_feature_dfci/DfciPkg/UnitTests/DfciTests/readme.md

 DfciTests\TestCases\DFCI_InitialState\run.robot
 Ensure Mailboxes Are Clean                                            | PASS |
 ------------------------------------------------------------------------------
-Verify System Unter Test is Opted In                                  | PASS |
+Verify System Under Test is Opted In                                  | PASS |
 ------------------------------------------------------------------------------
 Check that the starting DFCI Ownership is Unenrolled                  | PASS |
 ------------------------------------------------------------------------------